AkosGit/DIY_NAS_config/README.md

 #### Monitor
 - crontab-ui: view and edit crontab tasks in web ui
 - portainer-ce: docker container manager
 - uptime-kuma: check services, sites if they are up or not.
-Also you can recive notfications from diferent sources.
+Also you can receive notifications from different sources.
 - netdata: monitor system resources real-time in a nice web ui
 #### Networking
 - ddns-updater: update domains ip address
 - caddy: web server, i use it fro reverse proxy to handle my domain and ssl
-- wg-easy: wireguard container, with easy setup and web mangemt interface
+- wg-easy: wireguard container, with easy setup and web management interface
 #### Torrent
-- sonarr:
+- sonarr: monitors new episodes of tv shows, and can download them using usenet or torrent
-- radarr:
+- radarr: same as sonarr just for movies
-- bazarr:
+- bazarr: subtitle manager for sonarr and radarr
-- prowlarr:
+- prowlarr: indexer sonarr and radarr with 500+ sites
-- qbittorrent
+- qbittorrent: web torrent client with custom pwa ui